Xarnaroth/Xarnaroth/README.md

 # Welcome on my profile ! :wave:
 I am a student in computer science, in the IUT of Belfort-Montbéliard in France. \
-Just posting the projects i've made in class or in my free time.

 ## About me
 - ::fr: French